MediaComem/biosentiers/EventLogs/event-logs-list_0.1.0.md

 {
   "excursionId": "The server id of the current excursion", "poiId": "The id of the clicked POI",
-  "specieId": "The id of the specie represented by the POI" }
+  "speciesId": "The id of the species represented by the POI" }
 ```